simon-verbois/microk8s-config-nvidia/README.md

 # Ensure the initial setup is OK
 kubectl describe node | grep nvidia.com/gpu
+## You should see a 1 on the right on the nvidia.com/gpu

-## Create and apply the configmap config
+## Create and apply the configmap
 kubectl apply -n gpu-operator-resources -f time-slicing-config-all.yaml

 ## Patch the live policy